-Branding is the process of "creating a unique name and image for a product in the consumer's mind."
-Brand is a powerful tool for shaping perceptions about a company or product in order to attract and retain loyal customers.
+Branding is the practice of "creating a name, symbol or design that identifies and differentiates a product from other products."
+2 Brand is a powerful tool for shaping perceptions about a company or product in order to attract and retain loyal customers by standing out.
 Marketing processes and activities build brands, and branding is an important strategic consideration in any marketing effort.
 At the same time, marketing refers to a broader scope of activity than just branding.